 About the Author

-Nikolaj Astrup Madsen is a founder of Interiorbeat, a company that aims to create more transparency in the furniture industry and push the industry to create more environmentally friendly products.
-Interiorbeat has created free tools, such as The Green City Index and The Furniture Footprint Calculator.
+Nikolaj Astrup Madsen is a founder of Interiorbeat, a company that aimed to create more transparency in the furniture industry and push the industry to create more environmentally friendly products.
+Interiorbeat created free tools, such as The Green City Index and The Furniture Footprint Calculator.
 He has a deep interest in urban planning and how people live.
-For more, visit his blog and Twitter.